Shopify/kubeaudit/README.md

 audit.kubernetes.io/pod.[override identifier]
 ```

-If the `value` is set to a non-empty string, it will be displayed in the `WARN` result as the `OverrideReason`:
+If the `value` is set to a non-empty string, it will be displayed in the `warning` result as the `OverrideReason`:
 ```
-WARN[0000] ...
-AuditResultName=DockerSocketMounted OverrideReason=AppNeedsAccessToDocker
+-- [warning] AutomountServiceAccountTokenTrueAndDefaultSAAllowed
+   Message: Default service account with token mounted. automountServiceAccountToken should be set to 'false' or a non-default service account should be used.
+   Metadata:
+      OverrideReason: SomeReason
 ```

 As per Kubernetes spec, `value` must be 63 characters or less and must be empty or begin and end with an alphanumeric character (`[a-z0-9A-Z]`) with dashes (`-`), underscores (`_`), dots (`.`), and alphanumerics between.